 BRPD says tipster calls are up, but nearly 150 murders remain unsolved since last year

-BATON ROUGE - On Monday, Ryan Oriest's family celebrated his birthday, nearly eight months since his murder.
+BATON ROUGE - On Monday, Ryan Priest's family celebrated his birthday, nearly eight months since his murder.

 Brandy Pascley says she knows who killed her brother in a triple shooting back in April.